Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 One possibility is that the plant is not getting enough light.

-Pilea plants need bright indirect light to stay healthy.
+Pilea plants need bright, indirect light to stay healthy.

 Another possibility is that the plant is getting too much water.
+They like to stay moist but not wet.

 Overwatering can cause the bottom leaves to fall off.

-Why Are My Pilea Leaves Turning Yellow and Falling Off?
+Pilea’s Leaves Turning Yellow and Falling Off

 Overwatering is one of the most common reasons Pilea leaves turn yellow and black.